JordanBackes/cs3380GroupProject/README.md

 •	Jordan:
 •	Ethan: Website structure/development
 •	Matthew:
-•	Jackson: Create software using Face++ API to populate database based on input
+•	Jackson: Create software using Face++ API
 •	Nolan: Add various data processing functionalities to website

 Note: Since there are 3 major parts of our project (website, facial recognition, databse), and because 5%3 != 0, we will likely divide into teams, with some more specific parts being completed over time by many people.